 A marked improvement in air quality in the city was noticed after the government implemented a ban on raw coal in Ulaanbaatar, instead encouraging the usage of refined coal briquettes in 2019.

-However, the air quality indicator continued to deteriorate rapidly since 2021, remaining one of the biggest challenges for Mongolia.
+However, the air quality indicator continued to deteriorate rapidly since 2021, remaining one of the biggest challenges for the capital city of Mongolia.